 There are many types of businesses that can be approved as nonprofits in Alabama.
 The state is more likely to approve those that are focused on improving their community and helping others.

-Yes, nonprofits may sell products to help raise money for their efforts or cause.
+Yes, nonprofits can sell products to help raise money for their efforts or cause.